 RPSA will at all times ensure that its remuneration policy is consistent with the integration of sustainability risks and will notably ensure that when determining the variable remuneration of the identified staff, the board takes into account compliance of the relevant staff member with all procedures and policies of the company, including those relating to the integration of sustainability risks.
 It shall in this regard be noted that as of today, our remuneration policy already seeks to: (i) align the staff’s incentives with asset owners’ long-term interests and the long-term success of RPSA; and (ii) to promote a sound and effective risk management culture to protect the value of the investment portfolio.
 Integration of ESG/sustainability risk considerations, where these are relevant and material for investment performance, are already taken into account by these existing requirements as it should be seen and used as an instrument to enhance investment performance, which would equally benefit the funds (and their investors), RPSA and its employees.

-With respect to AEW Value Investors Asia IV, L.P. and AEW Asia Pacific Real Estate Fund, L.P., please see additional information at https://www.aew.com/socially-responsible-investment
+With respect to AEW Value Investors Asia IV, L.P., AEW Value Investors Asia V, L.P., AEW Asia Pacific Real Estate Fund, L.P. and AEW Core Property (U.S.) Lux Parallel, L.P. please see additional information at https://www.aew.com/socially-responsible-investment

 With respect to Lendable S.A.
 SICAV-RAIF, please see additional information at https://lendable.io/wp-content/uploads/2021/12/Website-disclosure-SFDR-Article-10.pdf